algolia/docsearch/docs/README.md

 }
 ```

-Every occurrence of `{{projectVersion}}` in any `.md` or `.js` file will be
+It replaces every occurrence of `{{projectVersion}}` in any `.md` or `.js` file
-replaced with `1.4.2`.
+with `1.4.2`.

 ### Sidebar

-The left sidebar of the documentation is generated based on the `sidebar` key of
+It generates the left sidebar of the documentation based on the `sidebar` key of
 the `config.json`.
 The key should contain an array where each key is a part of
 the sidebar, with a `title` and a list of `pages`.
 Each of those pages in turn
 is an object with a `title` and `url` value.

 The layout will then automatically create all the links and color the active
 page.
-Subsections inside the current page will also be added for every `h2`
+It adds subsections inside the current page for every `h2` element
-element extracted from the markup of the current page.
+extracted from the markup of the current page.

 ### Redirects